expresspigeon/blog/src/content/kb/integrations/google-analytics.md

 ![](/kb/images/Selection_948.png)

-When sending a campaign with Google Analytics turned on, we will tag every link in your newsletter with Google Analytics values:
+When sending a campaign with Google Analytics turned on, we will tag every link in your template with Google Analytics values:

 * utm_source=ExpressPigeon
 * utm_medium=email